 - Tag the Message ID.

 - Exit the Iterate While loop if the content is what is required; you have located the correct message.

 - Use a Subscribe action with the Message ID in the Message Selector configuration to match the required message and remove it from the queue.

-- You cannot use the RIT Subscribe action with the Filter settings.
+- You cannot solve this problem using the RIT Subscribe action with the Filter settings.
 This method will find the right message but it will permanently remove all previous messages from the queue as it discards those that do not match the filter.

-- The solution offered here may work with some other messaging systems if those systems support queue browsing and the use of message selectors.
+- The solution offered here might work with some other messaging systems if those systems support queue browsing and the use of message selectors.

-- See the RIT documentation set for full details of creating and running tests, and for configuring connections to IBM MQ systems.
+- See the RTW Information Center for full details of creating and running tests, and for configuring connections to IBM MQ systems.

 All source code and/or binaries attached to this document are referred to here as "the Program".
 IBM is not providing program services of any kind for the Program.
 IBM is providing the Program on an "AS IS" basis without warranty of any kind.
 IBM WILL NOT BE LIABLE FOR ANY ACTUAL, DIRECT, SPECIAL, INCIDENTAL, OR INDIRECT DAMAGES OR FOR ANY ECONOMIC CONSEQUENTIAL DAMAGES (INCLUDING LOST PROFITS OR SAVINGS), EVEN IF IBM, OR ITS RESELLER, HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.